SEGA Genesis Classics Collection Trophies Revealed, View Full List

 Sonic 2 – Finish Emerald Hills with 5 lives

-The SEGA Genesis Classics Collection is set to release on May 29, 2018.
+The SEGA Genesis Classics collection is set to release on May 29, 2018.

 [Source: PSNProfiles]